groupon/gofer/README.md

 registered in and can potentially do *anything* they want.
 This can range from applying defaults over resolving custom api options to injecting access tokens.

-By default only one option mapper is added which applies a base url if it's configured.

 #### Defaults merging